 Quick note from the Katy Holmes Trust

 I just wanted to tell you about some changes we are making here at the KHT.
-We have been operating now for 4 years and have been working very long hours and weeks to help the charity grow and spread the word about brain tumours.
+We have been operating now for 4 years and have been working very long hours to help the charity grow and spread the word about brain tumours.
 Our lives have changed now and our priorities have shifted slightly so we need to reflect this in our work.

 We have decided it is time to take a much needed break from our charity work.
 There are a few reasons for this but the main one being that we would like to start living again.
 Life has moved on for us all now.
-I am writing a book!
 I am also looking at maybe teaching again but we’ll see.
 Dave is socialising with his friends which is really lovely to see.
 Katy was always a daddy’s girl you see, I know he has really found life without her very tough as we all have of course.
 Charley is becoming a teenager and is already into make up and boys!
 She is also starting to grieve a little.
 It is absolutely paramount to us that we give her our full attention as she is guided through these next few years.
 Before you know it there will be GCSE’s to study for and we very strongly feel that our focus should be on her education and her general well being.
 She will learn tough life lessons and the consequences that her actions can have on herself and others.
 We are lucky to have a child that made it this far so we want to get it right.
-Scarlet started school last year and is really loving it!
+Scarlet started school and is really loving it!